 Equinor has made the greatest branding overhaul, starting with their name change from Statoil.
 When I first heard of its new identity, I thought Equinor was caving in to the “beyond fossils” narrative.
 Now I understand it was ahead of the curve, in no small part because anti-fossil tension is stronger in northern and western Europe (Equinor is headquartered in Norway).

 While no other international major has changed its name, many are carving out some broad paths to rebranding as energy companies of the future, which become accessible at different scales.
 These paths provide route options for your company.

 - Investments in new technology.
-The Oil and Gas Climate Change Initiative is a CEO-led initiative that has invested $6.3 billion in low-carbon technologies and low carbon research and development.
+The Oil and Gas Climate Change Initiative is a CEO-led initiative whose members, in total, invest roughly $7 billion annually in low-carbon technologies and low carbon research and development.
 Companies that have signed on include BP, Chevron, Equinor, ExxonMobil, and Shell.
 (P.S.
 U.S. large independent Occidental Petroleum is also participating.)

 - Decarbonizing commitments.
 Shell was the first company to set a three-year target to reduce its net carbon footprint by 2 to 3 percent compared to 2016.
 Notably – this target includes the footprint of its products.
 Shell also committed to setting new targets annually, and have linked this effort to executive pay.
 (Shell was targeted by a group of investors who bought its stock to drive net carbon zero efforts.
 Foreshadowing: red alert!)

 - Policy commitments.
 The Climate Leadership Council is an international policy institute promoting a carbon dividends framework as the most sensible climate solution.
 Founding members include BP, ConocoPhillips, ExxonMobil, Shell, and Total.